ialbert/biostar-central/docs/forum-index.md

     $ conda create -n engine python=3.7

-Start the virtual enviorment by entering the command.
+Start the virtual enviorment by entering the command:

     $ conda activate engine

-Clone or pull the most recent version of the forum.
+Clone or pull the most recent version of the forum by executing:

       git clone https://github.com/ialbert/biostar-central.git  # Clone a new branch